L-point quadrupole order under magnetic field in cubic PrIr$_2$Zn$_{20}$: Abstract

 \section{Abstract}

-We study orbital orders in quadrupolar heavy-fermion compound PrIr$_2$Zn$_{20}$ under magnetic fields on the basis of the Landau theory.
-Assuming $E_g$ orbital (electric quadrupolar) orders in the cubic symmetry with the ordering wavenumber at the L points in the face-centered cubic lattice Brillouin zone as observed experimentally, we construct the Landau free energy and analyze it.
-We find that the unidentified high-temperature ordered phase under the magnetic field $\bH\parallel [001]$ reported earlier can be interpreted as a consequence of the internal rotation in the orbital moments of f electrons at the Pr site.
+We study quadrupole orders in heavy-fermion compound PrIr$_2$Zn$_{20}$ under magnetic fields on the basis of the Landau theory.
+Assuming $E_g$ electric quadrupolar orders in the cubic symmetry with the ordering wavenumber at the L points in the face-centered cubic lattice Brillouin zone as observed experimentally, we construct a Landau free energy and analyze the resulting free energy.
+We find that the unidentified high-temperature ordered phase under the magnetic field $\bH\parallel [001]$ reported earlier arises from the rotation of the quadrupole moments of f electrons on the Pr site.
 We also discuss the phase diagram for other magnetic-field directions and possible double-$\bq$ quadrupolar orders in this system.